 - 1) Management concurs.
 The Director will work with the Finance Department and Information Technology (IT) to enhance the current Community Plus software to provide the ability to determine the total outstanding code liens and fines owed to the City at any given time.
 If the current software is not capable of such enhancement, a replacement product will be sought. - 2) Management concurs.
 The Director will develop a policy to communicate to the Finance Department when liens are established, the amounts that are accruing, and payments received.
 The current software enhancement should include the ability to communicate and share this information with Finance.
 If that is not possible, an alternate software product should be sought as stated above. - 3) Management concurs.
 The Director will develop a policy and will make recommendations to the City Commission for setting minimum acceptable levels for Code lien settlements to allow the Finance Department to determine the net collectible receivable.
-Current Status: Since the adoption of Accela, staff now posts payments directly to the respective record .
-Miscellaneous receipts are no longer utilized.
-Reports are being created to provide the ability to determine the total outstanding code liens and fines owed to the City at any given time.
-Report #10/11-06 Audit of the Code Enforcement Lien Process Finding 3 Issue No: 109 Date of Finding: 10/24/2011 Final Date of Completion 06/30/2020 Responsible Person 1 abattle Alfred Battle Deputy Director Sustainable Sustainable Development Name Responsible Person 2 schess Sherrilynn Chess Business Manager Sustainable Development Correction Plan Status: Partially Implemented Finding Type: Deficiency Next Milestone ERP Implementation Milestone Date of Completion 06/30/2020 Department: Sustainable Development Audit Initiator Commission Audit Title: Report #10/11-06 Audit of the Code Enforcement Lien Process Finding 3 Issue / Observation Condition The current management information system, "Community Plus", does not appear to meet Code Enforcement's needs.
+Department Current Status: Reports have been created to determine the total outstanding code liens and fines owed to the City at any given time.
+When testing the reports, staff determine the reports are not accurate because old lot clearing cases with no balance in the fine/lien screen, but information in the comments section.
+The department is working to find what parameters need to be requested for a report that will capture these type of cases so we can input the outstanding balance in the fine/lien fields.
+Report #10/11-06 Audit of the Code Enforcement Lien Process Finding 3 Issue No: 109 Date of Finding: 10/24/2011 Final Date of Completion 12/31/2020 Responsible Person 1 abattle Alfred Battle Deputy Director Sustainable Sustainable Development Name Development Responsible Person 2 schess Sherrilynn Chess Business Manager Sustainable Development Correction Plan Status: Partially Implemented Finding Type: Deficiency Next Milestone ERP Implementation Milestone Date of Completion 12/31/2020 Department: Sustainable Development Audit Initiator Commission Audit Title: Report #10/11-06 Audit of the Code Enforcement Lien Process Finding 3 Issue / Observation Condition The current management information system, "Community Plus", does not appear to meet Code Enforcement's needs.
 For example, a complete listing of all outstanding code liens and their associated values cannot be produced.
-Department See also City Auditor's Office (CAO) Report #07/08-10, "Audit of the Code Enforcement Division", Condition/Cause, "Community Plus has the ability to generate custom reports however, Code Enforcement Division (CED) staff rarely use this functionality due to the lack of practical guidance materials.
+See also City Auditor's Office (CAO) R eport #07/08-10, "Audit of the Code Enforcement Division", Condition/Cause, "Community Plus has the ability to generate custom reports however, Code Enforcement Division (CED) staff rarely use this functionality due to the lack of practical guidance materials.
 CED management personnel were given training on how to use Community Plus to generate custom reports but were not provided with a desk reference manual with step-by-step screenshots."
-Auditor Note: The Information Technology Department (IT) provided the CAO with a "Code Enforcement Fine Report" listing all outstanding liens and associated value on 10/3/2011.
-The report indicated 2.802 outstanding liens with a fine and lien value of \$152.420.440. report indicated 2,802 outstanding liens, with a fine and lien value of \$153,430,449.
+Auditor Note: The Information Technology Department (IT) provided the CAO with a "Code Enforcement Fine R eport" listing all outstanding liens and associated value on 10/3/2011.
+The report indicated 2,802 outstanding liens, with a fine and lien value of \$153,430,449.
 Recommendation: The CAO recommends that the City Manager require the Director of the Building Department to work in cooperation with Finance, Information Technology, and the software service provider to evaluate Code Enforcement's management information needs and implement a system capable of meeting those requirements.